 Statistics associated with codeine use in the United States are not well known.
 However, the latest Monitoring the Future study, which surveys eighth-, 10th- and 12th-graders about their drug and alcohol use, found that 43.6 percent of surveyed high school seniors perceived trying narcotics other than heroin, including codeine, once or twice to be harmful.

-Get help with your Codeine addiction today!Get help today
+Get help with your Codeine addiction today!Get Help Now

 Codeine changes the way someone experiences pain by attaching to specific opioid receptors in the brain, spinal cord and gastrointestinal tract.
 It impacts areas in the brain that affect the way people perceive pleasure and pain.